susam/devil/README.md

 how on earth are we going to insert a literal `,` into the text when we need to?
 The section [Typing Commas](#typing-commas) answers this.
 But before we get there, we have some fundamentals to cover.
 Take the plunge and see what unfolds!
-Maybe you'll like this!
-Maybe you won't!
-If you don't like this, you can always retreat to God mode, Evil mode, the vanilla key bindings, or whatever piques your fancy!
+Maybe you will like this!
+Maybe you will not!
+If you do not like this, you can always retreat to God mode, Evil mode, the vanilla key bindings, or whatever piques your fancy!

 Notation